aweeraman/blog/posts/alphago-a-journey-to-machine-intuition.md

 ![](/images/2024/03/1-id685dexnti2231akxuwqa.png)

 Comparison of AlphaGo vs Free and commercial Go programs.
+Source: [https://www.semanticscholar.org/paper/Mastering-the-game-of-Go-with-deep-neural-networks-Silver-Huang/1740eb993cc8ca81f1e46ddaadce1f917e8000b5](https://www.semanticscholar.org/paper/Mastering-the-game-of-Go-with-deep-neural-networks-Silver-Huang/1740eb993cc8ca81f1e46ddaadce1f917e8000b5)

-Source: [https://www.semanticscholar.org/paper/Mastering-the-game-of-Go-with-deep-neural-networks-Silver-Huang/1740eb993cc8ca81f1e46ddaadce1f917e8000b5](https://www.semanticscholar.org/paper/Mastering-the-game-of-Go-with-deep-neural-networks-Silver-Huang/1740eb993cc8ca81f1e46ddaadce1f917e8000b5)It was then sparred with Fan Hui, a 2 dan professional and European champion which AlphaGo won 5–0.
+It was then sparred with Fan Hui, a 2 dan professional and European champion which AlphaGo won 5–0.
 This was the first time that AlphaGo won against a human professional.

 During 9–15 March 2016, [AlphaGo played against Lee Sedol](https://en.wikipedia.org/wiki/AlphaGo_versus_Lee_Sedol) in a competition of 5 matches and won the tournament 4–1, and was awarded an honorary 9 dan for its efforts.